JeffreyBull76/CI_project3/README.md

 ### [Contents Menu](<#table-of-contents>)
 --------------------------------------------------------
 ### FUTURE FEATURES
-   * A way to display the scores in a more interesting was considered.
+   * A way to display the scores in a more interesting way wass considered.
 For example allowing the user to select top 3 or order them by value, this could have been done but felt needlessly clunky for such a simple score set.
 Could be added in future if the app ever saw actual use.
    * Many more questions could exist in any live version, at which point a randomiser function could be added.
 This could easily be done by simply grabbing the questions in a slightly randomised way then ommitting that choice from subsequent calls.
    * Also following the above a way to select question count and seperate score tables for each 'difficulty'